himavarshini03/himavarshini03/README.md

 Developed a secure web-based application to encode and decode hidden messages in images.

 🔹 Face Detection + Tracking
-Created a Face detection and tracking system using YOLOv8 object detection model.
+Created a Face detection and tracking system using YOLOv8 object detection and ArcFace recognition models.

 📫 Connect With Me